7 Steps to Attracting Honey Bee Swarms

 Honestly, I use both old comb and lure.
 My current favorite is one called Swarm Commander.
 I use the liquid form and dabble a few drops at the trap entrance.
 Repeated every 2-3 weeks.

-An Outline for Attracting Honey Bee Swarms
+Steps for Attracting Honey Bee Swarms

 1. Place your swarm trap 3-4 weeks before the Spring nectar flow